salvisumedh2396/ticketviewer/README.md

 - Displaying all/more data.

 ## A note of thanks:
-I woudl like to thank Zendesk for giving me this opportunity.
+I would like to thank Zendesk for giving me this opportunity.
 It was a great learning experience and I hope to see more such challenges in the future..!!

 ## Support:
 If you face any issues, feel free to contact me on my mail id salvisumedh2396@gmail.com .
 Please do provide what the issue is, steps to reach that issue and if possible a screenshot of the error.
 That would help me pinpoint your issue accurately..!!